 A years-long legal battle alleging dereliction of duty on the part of Michigan Secretary of State Jocelyn Benson has moved to the Michigan Court of Appeals.

-In the early fall of 2020, four Michigan voters said they had discovered that some local election officials were allegedly using millions of dollars of private donations from the Center for Technology and Civic Life (CTCL) to pay for what they call “get-out-the-vote efforts” in urban Democrat strongholds around the state.
+In the early fall of 2020, four Michigan voters said they had discovered that some local election officials were allegedly using millions of dollars of private donations from the Center for Tech and Civic Life (CTCL) to pay for what they called “get-out-the-vote efforts” in urban Democratic strongholds around the state.

-CTCL is a non-profit organization heavily funded by the Mark Zuckerburg family.
+CTCL is a nonprofit organization heavily funded by the Mark Zuckerberg family.

-A 2021 report by Capital Research, a conservative think tank that studies non-profits, found that Michigan communities accepted $7.4 million from CTCL in 2020 to help the localities conduct safe and healthy elections during the COVID-19 pandemic.
+A 2021 report by Capital Research Center, a conservative think tank that studies nonprofits, found that Michigan communities accepted $7.4 million from CTCL in 2020 to help the localities conduct safe and healthy elections during the COVID-19 pandemic.

 The grants also encouraged voter registration drives, mail-in voting, and the use of absentee ballot drop boxes.

-Data from the study shows that 92.8 percent of the funding went to 11 Michigan cities that heavily favored Democrat candidate Joe Biden.
+Data from the study show that 92.8 percent of the funding went to 11 Michigan cities that heavily favored Democratic candidate Joe Biden.

 In September 2020, with legal assistance from the Thomas More Society, the four voters asked the Michigan Court of Claims to immediately stop the practice.

 On Oct.
 16, 2020, their emergency motion for declaratory relief was denied.